x10combo/PHP-Calculator/README.md

 <p></p>

 <p>• To perform unit testing:</p>
 First, access the testing branch of this project.
-Open a Bash terminal and make sure all your dependencies are present:
+Clone the project to your local machine, then open a Bash terminal and make sure all your dependencies are present:

 ![image](https://github.com/x10combo/PHP-Calculator/assets/115559784/426e0d30-a471-4521-95b9-95bbdeab3661)

 Then, to confirm PHPUnit is correctly installed, execute this command from the same Bash terminal: